Best web Development Books you Need to Learn

 Author: Gayle Laakmann McDowell

-The canonical guide to coding interview preparation.
-While focused on general software engineering (not web-specific), it's invaluable for web developers preparing for interviews.
+A widely used guide to coding interview preparation.
+While focused on general software engineering (not web-specific), it's useful for web developers preparing for interviews.
+Note that the 6th edition is from 2015, so company- and process-specific details may have shifted; the data structure and algorithm material is still relevant.

 Covers data structures, algorithms, and the interview process itself.
 The advice on communication and problem-solving during interviews is as valuable as the technical content.